al3xram/al3xram.github.io/README.md

 Thank you for reading.
 # About me
 ## Interests
 I have multiple hobbies that I enjoy doing, they are skating, playing the bass, and playing video games.
+My academic intrests is programing and cyber security.
 ## Websites I Recommend